ankithabudhya/Ankithan/README.md

 This paper presented a comparative study of three AI-based legal document analysis research papers and analyzed their strengths and limitations.
 Existing systems face challenges such as limited contextual understanding, poor clause extraction accuracy, and lack of intelligent legal reasoning.[1][2][3]

-To overcome these issues, the proposed AI-Based Legal Document Analyzer combines NLP, legal text processing, document summarization, clause extraction, and intelligent legal assistance.
+To overcome these issues, the proposed AI-Based Legal Document Analyzer combines NLP, legal text processing, document summarization, clause extraction,risk scoring, and intelligent legal assistance.

 The proposed framework aims to improve legal document understanding, reduce manual effort, and provide a smarter and more reliable legal analysis system.